Fokker–Planck equation: One dimension

 which bring us to the Fokker–Planck equation:

-While the Fokker–Planck equation is used with problems where the initial distribution is known, if the problem is to know the distribution at previous times, the Feynman–Kac formula can be used, which is a consequence of the Kolmogorov backward equation.
+The Fokker–Planck equation is used with problems where the initial distribution is known.
+If, instead, a final point is fixed, the Feynman–Kac formula can be used to calculate expectation values such as mean first-passage times, which is a consequence of the Kolmogorov backward equation.
+If the problem is to know the distribution at previous times, starting from a known distribution at later times, a reverse-time Fokker-Planck equation can be constructed.

 The stochastic process defined above in the Itô sense can be rewritten within the Stratonovich convention as a Stratonovich SDE:

 It includes an added noise-induced drift term due to diffusion gradient effects if the noise is state-dependent.
 This convention is more often used in physical applications.
 Indeed, it is well known that any solution to the Stratonovich SDE is a solution to the Itô SDE.

 The zero-drift equation with constant diffusion can be considered as a model of classical Brownian motion:

 This model has discrete spectrum of solutions if the condition of fixed boundaries is added for $\{0 \leq x \leq L\}$:

 It has been shown that in this case an analytical spectrum of solutions allows deriving a local uncertainty relation for the coordinate-velocity phase volume:

 Here $D_0$ is a minimal value of a corresponding diffusion spectrum $D_j$, while $\Delta x$ and $\Delta v$ represent the uncertainty of coordinate–velocity definition.